Triage

 For issues that cannot be resolved instantly, Moveworks Triage can categorize and route these tickets to ensure that they reach the service desk team best equipped to resolve the issue.
-The Moveworks bot intercepts new incoming tickets and analyzes the ticket’s fields using natural language understanding (NLU).
+The Moveworks Triage reviews new incoming tickets and analyzes the ticket’s fields using natural language understanding (NLU).
 The bot predicts what values the ticket’s fields should have and then depending on the bot’s confidence level, it will automatically update the various fields (such as Assignment Group, Category, Subcategory, etc.) in the ticket.

-By doing this, Triage can improve the rate at which tickets are resolved by making the categorization of tickets autonomous and reduce amount of tickets that get categorized incorrectly.
+By doing this, Triage can improve the rate at which tickets are resolved by making the categorization of tickets autonomous and reduce amount of tickets that get categorized incorrectly

 How does Triage work?